katteranga/bad-poetry-bot/Readme.md

 What are you mixed with?

-1/2 prejudice, 1/2 ignorant
+1/2 prejudice, 1/2 ignorant <br />
-Just like your mama
+Just like your mama         <br />
 Just like your daddy

-But what I really want to know is
+But what I really want to know is   <br />
 How much of you is human?